How to Get Nail Polish Out of Clothes

 Prevention and Precautionary Measures

-Taking preventive measures can minimize the risk of nail polish spills on your clothes.
+Taking preventive measures can reduce the risk of nail polish spills on your clothes.
 Consider these tips and practices:

 • Apply a protective barrier, such as petroleum jelly, around your nails before applying nail polish.